-The Chehalis Basin Strategy began in the state legislature as an idea to address the Basin’s challenges of extreme flooding and aquatic habitat degradation.
-This is an outline of how the Chehalis Basin Strategy was developed.
+The Chehalis Basin Strategy began in the Washington State Legislature as an idea to address the Basin’s challenges of extreme flooding and aquatic habitat degradation.
+The following information is an outline of how the Chehalis Basin Strategy was developed.
 Learn more about where we are today.

 In 2011, as part of the capital budget (ESHB 2020, Section 1033), the Washington State Legislature required the Office of Financial Management (OFM) to prepare a report on alternative flood damage reduction projects and—in coordination with tribal governments, local governments, and state and federal agencies—to recommend priority flood hazard mitigation projects in the Chehalis River Basin for continued feasibility and design work.
 The William D. Ruckelshaus Center

-was asked by the Governor’s office to support OFM in this work effort.
+was asked by Governor Christine Gregoire’s office to support OFM in this work effort.

 The OFM report was finalized in December 2012 and provided the Legislature and other decision makers with information to set the course for effective solutions to reduce the adverse impacts of flooding in the Basin and restore fish populations and other natural resources.

-In November 2012, Governor Christine Gregoire convened the Chehalis Basin Work Group, facilitated by the Ruckelshaus Center.
-The Work Group was made up of six Basin representatives, including local elected officials, citizens, and tribal leaders.
-The Work Group recommended a series of actions to reduce flood damage and improve aquatic species habitat.
-The Work Group’s proposed actions included:
+In November 2012, Governor Gregoire convened the Chehalis Basin Work Group, facilitated by the Ruckelshaus Center.
+The Work Group was comprised of six Basin representatives, including local elected officials, citizens, and tribal leaders.

 2013 – Early 2015

-The Governor’s Work Group oversaw a series of technical studies to support decision making on long-term, large-scale actions and implementation of a number of smaller-scale projects to provide near-term flood damage reduction in the Basin.
+The Governor’s Work Group oversaw a series of technical studies to support decision making on long-term, large-scale actions and implementation of smaller-scale projects to provide near-term flood damage reduction in the Basin.
 The Work group worked with a team of natural and water resource experts from:

 - Tribal governments